 While we might be tempted to use this study to justify our next late-night chocolate binge, there are a few things to keep in mind.
 First, the sample size of this study was small and more research still needs to be done.
-Second, the amount of flavanols contained in dark chocolate varies widely between different brands of bars.
-Lastly, chocolate bars still contain significant amounts of sugar and fat.
+Second, the amount of flavanols contained in dark chocolate varies widely between different brand.
+Lastly, most chocolate bars still contain significant amounts of refined sugar.

-But, sprinkling cocoa powder or nibs into your morning oatmeal or smoothie, or consuming one of Enduro Bites’ dark chocolate flavored bars before or during your daily workouts, might just give you that extra edge.
-And, if nothing else, the dark chocolate will also help your cardiovascular health, as significant amounts of research shows.
+However, sprinkling cocoa powder or nibs into your morning oatmeal or smoothie, or eating an Enduro Bites Dark Chocolate Espresso (or any of our other bars containing cocoa mass dark chocolate) before or during your daily workouts, might just give you that extra edge.
+And, if nothing else, the dark chocolate will also help your cardiovascular health, as other research has shown.